3 e-Invoicing Steps that Help Ensure an Accurate 3-Way Match

-However, if the data doesn’t match, this delays the payable process as the AP department then needs to chase down the purchasing or receiving department to correct the exception to then process the invoice.
+However, if the data doesn’t match, this delays the payable process as the AP department then needs to chase down the purchasing or receiving department to resolve the discrepancies to then process the invoice.
 These steps take time, and with the ever-present possibility of human error, mistakes can and do occur.
 With e-invoicing and automated AP invoice approval workflow, these time-consuming, error-prone steps are streamlined.
 Download our 3-way match webinar for more details.

 Eliminate the obstacles with e-invoicing

 For AP departments struggling with the matching process, the solution that makes the most sense is a combination of e-invoicing and a cloud-based approval workflow SaaS solution, one that is easily configurable, easy to learn, and needs little IT involvement.

 During the implementation stage, the service provider is given all of the company’s matching rules and PO and receiving data and then integrates them into the SaaS-based automated matching system which, in turn, works in conjunction with your ERP or AP system.

 3 steps to ensure accuracy in a 3-way match

 Once the system is implemented, the process is as follows.

 - Procurement creates a PO as usual and the PO information is used by the SaaS provider’s AP matching automation solution.

 - When goods are received, the person receiving the goods opens up the PO in your PO or ERP system and checks off the goods received by the PO, line by line.
-This receipt against the PO is then passed to the provider’s AP matching automation solution.
+This goods receipt against the PO is then passed to the provider’s AP matching automation solution.